adriandavidauer/adriandavidauer.github.io/_pages/phd-research.md

 ## Goals

-The primary goal of my PhD is to make **VVAD** and **Speaker Identification** not only robust but also practical for robotics applications.
+The primary goal of my PhD is to make **VVAD** and **Active Speaker Detection** not only robust but also practical for robotics applications.
 This includes:

 1. Developing models that are efficient and scalable:
    - Creating smaller versions of the models that can run on less powerful hardware, beyond high-performance GPUs.